4655 Jenolan Caves Road, Jenolan Caves NSW 2790.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The cave is frequented by visitors on their way to he cave tour, so it is used by vehicles and pedestrians.
+The arch is frequented by visitors on their way to the cave tour, it is used by vehicles and pedestrians.
 Pedestrians are advised to be careful in the narrow parts, where they have to walk on the road.
 There are benches if you have to wait, and there is one of the extremely rare cave toilets!
 The builders were quite consequent: while the toilet has walls, doors, and all the infrastructure you expect, it has no roof.
-So you can have a nice look at the cave ceiling 20m above while you're at it.
+So you can have a nice look at the cave ceiling 20 m above while you're at it.

 Several show caves start inside the arch or very close to it, it is more or less a min artery in the complex cave system.
 For obvious reasons show caves were built into branches starting from the arch.